 You simply make it more difficult for other players to make decisions against you if you raise in unexpected amounts in Texas Holdem poker game.
 This could work in your favour if they have trouble sizing their bets at the post-flop period.
 It'll bite you in the backside during the pre-flop stage.

 Let's look at what happens after a flop.
 A continuation bet is expected if you raise before the flop.
 Your continuation bets should always be between 50 and 70 percent of the pot size.
 The size of your wager also determines how strong your hand is in Texas Holdem poker game.
 When you're playing poker at a lower level, this is true.
 A C-Bet (continuation bet) is seen as a show of strength by many new poker players.
 Regardless of what happens on the Flop, you'll usually do well with these continuation bets.

 Here's the deal: you want the other players at the table to believe you've surrounded them.
 If you bet too little, you'll almost certainly face a check-raise or a re-raise, depending on where you sit at the table.
 If you stake too much, you can find yourself stuck with a hand that isn't worth playing.

 Clearly, sizing bets requires more than intuition.
 Here's an example of how to properly size your bets:

 Poker strategy does not always work out.
 Your opponent may occasionally call you with that suited Ace.
 A continuation bet (C-Bet) could be a waste of time and money if the board reveals 7 of diamonds-8 of diamonds-9 of diamonds and you are holding an Ace of spades-King of spades.
-Fortunately, placing the appropriate size continuation bet frequently causes your opponents to fold, allowing you to win the pot.
+Fortunately, placing the appropriate size continuation bet frequently causes your opponents to fold and Texas Holdem poker game, allowing you to win the pot.

 Where bluffs are involved, bet sizing